spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 ![workloads-migration-start-migrations](https://github.com/spotinst/help/assets/159915991/998bb5f0-cdd8-4461-bd66-224df9a28590)

-Ocean automatically detects the workloads (nodes and pods) belonging to the associated Kubernetes cluster and displays a list of all the discovered nodes.
+Ocean automatically detects the workloads (nodes and pods) of the associated Kubernetes cluster and displays a list of all the discovered nodes.

 ![workloads-migration-validated-nodes](https://github.com/spotinst/help/assets/159915991/6163f354-2968-4df9-81ba-8df105d5c139)

 4. Select the nodes (instances) you want to migrate into your Ocean cluster.

-5. If any node entries show the Required Validation status under the Ready for Migration column, click **Validate** at the bottom left of the screen.
+5. If any node entries show the Required Validation status under the **Ready for Migration** column, click **Validate** at the bottom left of the screen.

+Node Statuses:

+*   Ready for migration: Node is validated and can be migrated (green color)
+*   Excluded: Node was not selected for migration (gray color).
+*   Unable to migrate: Node cannot be migrated (red color)

 ##  Step 2: Set Preferences